3 Making a sourdough starter

 In this process, the hydration of your starter is 100 %.
 This means you’re using equal amount of flour and water.
 Stir everything together so that all the flour is properly hydrated.
 This step activates the microbial spores in your mixture, drawing them out of hibernation and reviving them.
 Finally, cover your mixture but make sure the covering is not airtight.
+You still want some gas exchange to be possible.
 I like to use a glass and place another inverted one on top.
-The container shouldn’t be airtight, you still want some gas exchange to be possible.

 Now an epic battle begins.
 In one study scientists have identified more than 150 different yeast species living on a single leaf of a plant.
 All of the different yeasts and bacteria are trying to get the upper hand in this battle.
 Other pathogens such as mold are also being activated as we added water.
 Only the strongest most adaptable microorganisms will survive.